Production of Nutrient-Rich Crops

 Repeat the questions for all the other nutrient-rich crops you are interested in.

-Calculate the indicator's value by dividing the number of households who planted (or who harvested) the minimum number of promoted, nutrient-rich crops (e.g. at least 3 out of 6 types of crops) by the total number of interviewed household representatives.
+To calculate the indicator's value, divide the number of households who planted (or who harvested) the minimum number of promoted, nutrient-rich crops (e.g. at least 3 out of 6 types of crops) by the total number of interviewed household representatives.
 Multiply the result by 100 to convert it to a percentage.

 2) Farmers often do not report the crops that they planted but due to crop failure or other factors did not harvest.
 That is why it is important to include Q2.
 Depending on the purpose of your survey, decide whether such a crop variety should be included or not.